 The pilot house interior can be adapted for better natural light by designing with windows and a glass door to brighten up the stairwell.
 These clients decided against carpeted stairs and upgraded to oak treads and risers.

-Spiral stairs can be a real space saving design option but they can be tricky for some people (and children) to navigate because of their 'pie' shaped treads, so we try to use straight runs of stairs whenever possible.
+Spiral stairs can be a real space saving design option but they can be tricky for some people, including children, to navigate because of their 'pie' shaped treads.
+We try to use straight runs of stairs whenever possible.
 You should expect to pay about $10,000 to construct a galvanized staircase that will provide access to your rooftop deck.

-Sometimes the living space that we would like to add by renovating our homes exceeds the limits of our home's structure.
+Sometimes the living space that we would like to add by renovating our homes exceeds the limits of our home's physical structure and stature.
 This is one reason why outdoor home improvements are popular right now.
 In many ways, an open and flexible rooftop deck offers a blank slate that you can wipe clean and re-imagine over and over again.

-This means that if you want lots of open space for guests to mingle before they head downstairs for dinner, you can have it.
-If you would rather set up a private area with a table and sun umbrella where you can relax with a book or eat a meal with family, you can have that too.
+This means that if you want ample open space for guests to mingle before they head downstairs for dinner, you can have it.
+If you would rather set up a private area with a table and sun umbrella where you can relax with a book or eat a meal with family, you can have that option as well.
 A rooftop deck offers flexibility in a different way from a typical home addition.

 If your home is a good candidate for a rooftop deck, there are so many reasons you could enjoy it.
 It may be a particularly wise choice if you fit in one of these categories: